Skip to content

 To recap:

-• MultiEnv manages M heterogeneous JaxEnv instances; MultiVecEnv manages M VecEnv groups
+• MultiEnv manages M heterogeneous JaxEnv instances; MultiVecEnv manages M heterogeneous BatchedEnv instances (VecEnv being the canonical one)

 • Call .compile() explicitly — these managers default to deferred compilation